-Many families are spending more time at home to help stop the spread of COVID-19.
+Many families have been spending more time at home during the COVID-19 pandemic.
 In homes where someone smokes, this also means more exposure to tobacco smoke or e-cigarette "vapor."
 This can be especially harmful to a child's developing lungs.

 How tobacco fills and lingers in a home